suryaphysics/SEMNano/README.md

 Reference:
 S. Kamal & R. Hailstone, SEM Nano: An Electron Wave Optical Simulation for the Scanning Electron Microscope, Microsc Microanal. doi:10.1017/S1431927622000198

-If you have any questions or suggestions about the program, please email : surya@mail.rit.edu
+If you have any questions or suggestions about the program, please email : surya.kamal@rit.edu